 Burnout is described in the ICD-10 as a “state of vital exhaustion.”
 It includes emotional exhaustion or fatigue, depersonalization, isolation and dissatisfaction with one's level of personal accomplishment.
 Burnout is related to chronic stress and often exhibited as cynicism.
 Over the last several years, much discussion has been focused on whether burnout should be considered a stand-alone illness, but it is not currently recognized on its own as a mental disorder.

 Reputable medical sources (including Mayo Clinic and Psychology Today) are available and provide short guides to detecting and self-diagnosing burnout, but some careers are more prone to burnout than others… particularly for women.
-Here are a few career paths to keep an eye on, as they currently lead in female employee burnout:
+Here are the highest burnout jobs.

 The University of Kansas has performed two studies on burnout and job satisfaction in journalism, one in 2009 and a follow-up in 2015.
 Not only did they find that newsrooms are getting less diverse when it comes to gender, but in the first study, 62 percent of women stated that they were uncertain about a future in their careers or intended to leave journalism.
 That number increased to 67 percent in the 2015 study.